College of Natural Resources (Bhutan)

-The College of Natural Resources, (CNR RUB) is one of the nine constituent colleges under the Royal University of Bhutanoffering courses on natural resources management, including agriculture, animal science, environment and climate, food science and technology, forest science conservation and sustainable development It is located in Lobesa, Punakha District, in west-central Bhutan.
+The College of Natural Resources, (CNR RUB) is one of the nine constituent colleges under the Royal University of Bhutan offering courses on natural resources management, including agriculture, animal science, environment and climate, food science and technology, forest science conservation and sustainable development It is located in Lobesa, Punakha District, in west-central Bhutan.
 The college campus is spread over 98 acre on the eastern slope of Lobesa and is about 140 km away from the Paro International Airport.

 History

-The College was founded in 1992 as the Natural Resources Training Institute (NRTI) by the then Ministry of Agriculture and Forests to train extension agents in agriculture, livestock and forestry.
+The college was founded in 1992 as the Natural Resources Training Institute (NRTI) by then Ministry of Agriculture and Forests to train extension agents in agriculture, livestock and forestry.
 The training was based on the Bhutanese farming systems – Crops, livestock and forests are the integral parts of the rural livelihood systems in Bhutan.
 Therefore, to integrate the three domains such as crops, livestock and forests the then National Agriculture Training Institute (NATI) located at Paro, the Royal Veterinary Institute (RVI) at Serbithang and the Bhutan Forestry Institute (BFI) at Taba were brought under one umbrella and named as the Natural Resources Training Institute (NRTI) at Lobesa with funding support from Swiss Development Corporation (SDC), Helvetas and the Royal Government of Bhutan.
 The NRTI was under the Ministry of Agriculture and Forests until 2002.
 In 2003, the NRTI joined the Royal University of Bhutan (RUB) as one of the member colleges, and was named as the College of Natural Resources (CNR).
 As NRTI, the institute offered Diploma courses in agriculture, animal husbandry, and forestry for the mid-level extension workers of the Ministry of Agriculture and Forests until 2002.
-The College continued to offer Diploma courses as nested programmes after 2010, after the Bachelor programmes were introduced in agriculture, animal science, and forest science.
+The college continued to offer Diploma courses as nested programmes after 2010, after the Bachelor programmes were introduced in agriculture, animal science, and forest science.
 By 2012, the college started to offer Bachelor of Science in Sustainable Development, and in July 2015, Bachelor of Science in Environment and Climate Studies was introduced.
 The college launched post graduate programme such as Master in Development Practice (MDP) in 2014, which is a global multidisciplinary programme.
 The Master of Science in Natural Resources Management by research programme (MSc NRM) was launched in 2015.
 Further, a Bachelor of Science in Food Science and Technology was launched in 2017, and BSc in Organic Agriculture in 2019.
 BSc in agriculture is replaced by BSc in organic agriculture and since 2021, the college has stopped offering BSc in agriculture Furthermore, the college started to offer Master of Science programme in Conservation Biology by Research and PhD in Climate Studies programme in March 2022.
 The PhD in Climate Studies programme is the first PhD programme of its kind in the Royal University of Bhutan and is hosted by the CNR.